tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-02-Ins_Refresher.md

 * What is git?

-  **Answer:** Git is a version-control system for tracking changes in source code during software development.
-It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+  **Answer:** Git is a version-control system for tracking changes in files -- often from a coding and software development standpoint.
+Git is designed for coordinating work among programmers, but it can be used to track changes in any set of files.

 * What is a git repository?

-  **Answer:** A git repository is a remote or online file repository in which git tracks files and conducts version control as changes come about.
+  **Answer:** A git repository is a remote or online file repository in which git tracks files and conducts version control as changes are made.

 * What is a terminal/command prompt?